matrix1001/capslock-plus-plus/README.md

 Now if want to put your script into `capslock++.ahk`, your have to follow these:

 - All scripts should not use `global`.
-If your global variable is important, put them into `HyperSettings` (check `settings.ahk`).
+If your global variable is important, put them into `HyperSettings.RunTime` (check `settings.ahk`).
 However, if you insist to use `global`, there is little chance to get you into trouble.
+I suggest you use `static` more.
 - All scripts are function based.
-Prevent the use of `label`.
+Prevent the use of `label` outside the  function.
-- If some function can be reused by other script, put it into `basicfunc.ahk`.
-Also you can `#include lib/basicfunc.ahk` only.
+- If some functions can be reused by other script, put it into `basicfunc.ahk`.
+Also you can `#include lib/basicfunc.ahk`, `#include lib/Gui.ahk`.
-- Leave one function as a entry for keymap.
+- Leave one function as a entry for keymap if you want to map a key to it.

 Then:

-- Just move your script into `lib` or `script`, it will be auto loaded.
+- Just move your script into `lib` or `script`.
-- If your want to map a key to it, just change `HyperSettings.ini`, it will be auto loaded.
+- If your want to map a key to it, just change `HyperSettings.ini`.

-## Modification

-Any modification of `ahk` script (scripts in `lib` and `script`, and `capslock++.ahk`) will trigger `Reload`.
-However there will be a message box to confirm.
+- Press `Capslock + Alt + r` to reload the script.

 # Documention
 TODO

 # Devlog

+## 2018/10/17 version 0.2.1

+next version will be a release version

+- merge autocomplete & suggestion into HyperTab
+- code refine
+- readme refine

+TODO

+- bug hunt & fix
+- chinese version readme
+- documention

 ## 2018/10/16 version 0.2.0